-Start digitizing as you did in the previous lesson, with the only difference that you don't have any point layer that you are snapping to.
+- 2. Select the forest_stands_2012 layer on the Layers list - 3.
+Click the Toggle Editing button to enable editing - 4.
+Start digitizing using the same techniques as in the previous lesson.
+The only difference is that you don't have any point layer that you are snapping to.
 For this area you should get around 14 new forest stands.
-While digitizing, fill in the Stand_id field with numbers starting at 901.
+While digitizing, fill in the StandID field with numbers starting at 901. - 5.
 When you are finished your layer should look something like:

-Now you have a new set of polygons defining the different forest stands for the current situation as can interpreted from the CIR images.
-But you are obviously still missing the forest inventory data, right?
-For that you will still need to visit the forest and get some sample data that you will use to estimate the forest attributes for each of the forest stands.
+Now you have a new set of polygons showing the different forest stands in 2012 - as interpreted from the CIR images.
+However, you are missing the forest inventory data.
+For that you will need to visit the forest and get some sample data that you will use to estimate the forest attributes for each of the forest stands.
 You will see how to do that in the next lesson.

-For the moment, you still can improve your vector layer with some extra information that you have about conservation regulation that should be taken into account for this area.
+You can add some extra information about conservation regulations that need to be taken into account for this area.

-14.4.4 mation

-Follow Along: Updating Forest Stands with Conservation Infor-
+14.4.4 Follow Along: Updating Forest Stands with Conservation Information

-For the area you are working with, it has been researched that the following conservation regulations must be taken into account while doing the forest planning:
+For the area you are working in, there are some conservation regulations that must be taken into account when doing the forest planning:

 - Two locations of a protected species of Siberian flying squirrel (Pteromys volans) have been identified.
-According to the regulation, an area of 15 meters around the spots must be left untouched. - A riparian forest of special interest growing along a stream in the area must be protected.
+According to the regulation, an area of 15 meters around the spots must be left untouched. - A riparian forest of special interest that is growing along a stream in the area must be protected.
 In a visit to the field, it was found that 20 meters to both sides of the stream must be protected.

-You have one vector file containing the information about the squirrel locations and another containing the digitized stream running in the North area towards the lake.
-From the exercise_data\forestry\ folder, add the vector files squirrel.shp and stream.shp.
+You have a vector file containing the information about the squirrel locations and another containing the digitized stream running from the North area towards the lake.

+From the exercise_data\forestry\ folder, add the squirrel.shp and stream.shp files to the project.
+2. Use the Open Attribute Table tool to view the squirrel layer